 - Contains grape seed extract, a well known antioxidant, for heart health support

 - Contains alpha lipoic acid to support proper insulin function

 - Antioxidant support

 Polyphenols, part of a broad class of bioflavonoids, are commonly found in grape seeds.
 One type of polyphenols known as proanthocyanidins is highly regarded for their strong antioxidant properties, and for their functions in supporting the capillaries.
 Proanthocyanidins appear to be especially useful support in neutralizing highly reactive hydroxyl and singlet oxygen radicals.
-Both of these reactive oxygen species are involved in inflammatory processes.

 Alpha lipoic acid is a nutritional coenzyme that is involved in the energy metabolism of proteins, carbohydrates and fats, has physiological functions in blood glucose clearance, and is able to support scavenging a number of free radicals.
 This important coenzyme appears to be necessary for the normal transport of blood glucose into the cell.
 This may be explained by its functions in the glucose-metabolizing enzymes, PDH and alpha-KGDH, but some researchers suspect a more direct role in cellular glucose uptake at the cell membrane.